Grit Real Estate Income Group: PDMR dealings

 DEALING IN SECURITIES BY PERSON CLOSELY ASSOCIATED WITH DIRECTOR/PERSON DISCHARGING MANAGERIAL RESPONSIBILITIES

-The board of Directors (the "Board") of Grit Real Estate Income Group Limited, a leading pan-African real estate company focused on investing in, developing and actively managing a diversified portfolio of assets underpinned by predominantly USUSD and Euro denominated long-term leases with high quality multinational tenants, has been notified that on Thursday, 9 November 2023, Mr. David Love, who is an independent non-executive director of Grit, acquired 52,493 ordinary shares of no par value in the Company ("Ordinary Shares") at a price of GBP0.1524 per ordinary share.
+The board of Directors (the "Board") of Grit Real Estate Income Group Limited has been notified that on Tuesday, 14 November 2023, Mr. Peter Todd, the chairman and non-executive director of Grit, acquired 94,900 ordinary shares of no par value in the Company ("Ordinary Shares") at a price of GBP0.17 per ordinary share, through Sea View Trust.

-Following the purchase, Mr. Love now holds 149,972 Ordinary Shares representing 0.03% of the Company's issued share capital.
+Following the purchase, Mr. Todd now holds 103,337 Ordinary Shares representing 0.02% of the Company's issued share capital.

-Mr. David Love is a Person Discharging Managerial Responsibilities ("PDMR") for the purposes of the Market Abuse Regulation ("MAR").
+Mr. Peter Todd is a Person Discharging Managerial Responsibilities ("PDMR") for the purposes of the Market Abuse Regulation ("MAR") and Sea View Trust is regarded as a Person Closely Associated ("PCA") with a PDMR.

 The Notification of Transaction Form provided in accordance with the requirements of the MAR in relation to the transaction listed above is set out below.

 1 Details of the person discharging managerial responsibilities/person closely associated a.
-Name David Love 2 Reason for notification a.
-Position/Status Independent Non-Executive Director Initial notification/ b.
+Name of PDMR Mr Peter Todd b.
+Name of PCA Sea View Trust c.
+Relationship of PDMR to PCA Settlor 2 Reason for notification a.
+Position/Status Non-Executive Director Initial notification/ b.
 Initial Notification Amendment 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a.
 Name GRIT REAL ESTATE INCOME GROUP LIMITED b.
 LEI 21380084LCGHJRS8CN05 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Ordinary Shares of No Par Value Description of the financial instrument, type of instrument a.
 Identification Code GG00BMDHST63 b.
 Nature of the transaction Purchase of Ordinary Shares Price(s) Volume(s) Total c.
-Price(s) and volume(s) GBP0.1524 52,493 GBP8,009.88
+Price(s) and volume(s) GBP0.17 94,900 GBP16,133

 Aggregated information: